 - 1/2 cup whole wheat flour (or cornmeal)

 - 3/4 tsp salt

 - optional: 1/2 cup chopped pecans (or walnuts or almonds)

 - optional: 1/4 cup dark chocolate chunks

-- Mix the butter, eggs, bananas, and yogurt together, then add the mixture to the dry stuff.
+- Mix the banana, butter, yogurt, eggs, and vanilla together, then add the mixture to the dry stuff.
 Stir to combine, then add the spices and nuts.